PensionMath

 What this calculator does

-The GPO Calculator computes the reduction to your spousal or survivor Social Security benefit caused by the Government Pension Offset.
-It applies the two-thirds rule to your monthly government pension and shows whether any spousal or survivor benefit remains after the offset.
+The GPO Calculator computes the reduction to your spousal or survivor Social Security benefit that was caused by the Government Pension Offset (repealed January 5, 2025).
+It applies the two-thirds rule to your monthly government pension and shows whether any spousal or survivor benefit remained after the offset.
 It also shows the comparison between the pre-GPO benefit you would have received and the post-GPO amount.

 Because the Social Security Fairness Act of 2025 eliminated GPO, the calculator also shows what your benefit looks like under current law.
 If you were receiving a reduced benefit due to GPO, you're entitled to an increased benefit going forward and potentially retroactive payments.